abkfenris/mmsar.team/posts/welcome.md

 When we aren't stomping around in the woods, we're working on building ourselves a new website, but we aren't done yet.

 Check back later!

+We're also running this [conference thing](/2017-masar-conference/) later this year.